Voultapher/sort-research-rs/writeup/unreasonable/text.md

 The title is an homage to Eugene Wigner's 1960 paper "The Unreasonable Effectiveness of Mathematics in the Natural Sciences".

 Orson Peters and Roland Bock helped as technical reviewers.
+Lumine helped as proofreader.